The Labyrinth of Impossible Numbers

 How do you see the world right now?
 Is your connection to reality perhaps a bit clouded by the surrounding noise?
 I remember a man who dreamed his phone was turning into stone.
 He was terrified of losing his contacts, but in reality, he simply needed to rest his hands upon the earth—the real earth.

 His subconscious wasn't punishing him; it was offering him a gift: the right to silence.
 Dreams are messages, not threats.
 They are there to rebalance what the day has tilted too far to one side.
-If you feel overwhelmed by the "noise" of your dream life, you might find a similar sense of transition in Dreaming of Stairs: Meaning and Interpretation, where the journey between levels of consciousness requires a different kind of effort.
+If you feel overwhelmed by the "noise" of your dream life, you might find a similar sense of transition in stairs, where the journey between levels of consciousness requires a different kind of effort.

 ---